sveltia/sveltia-cms/README.md

 ### Self-host the CMS

 Sveltia CMS is open source for sure!
-If you prefer, you can host it on your server rather than loading it from UNPKG.
+You can host it on your server rather than loading it from UNPKG, though it’s not recommended due to missing bug fixes.
 Simply copy the latest [`sveltia-cms.js`](https://unpkg.com/@sveltia/cms/dist/sveltia-cms.js) file from the CDN, or build it yourself:

 1. Clone this Git repository.
 1. Run `pnpm install && pnpm build` at the project root.